Abdul-Mustafa/my-dart-quetion/README.md

 ## Higher Order Functions
 1. What are __higher order functions__ in dart?
 2. Do you know about these functions __(forEach, where, any, every, map, expand, reduce, fold, skip, skipWhile, take, takeWhile, sort, sortBy, toList, toSet)__?
-## OOP(Fields, Generic Classes, Abstract Classes, Mixins, Interfaces)
+## OOP(Fields, Generic Classes, Abstract Classes, Mixins, Interfaces, Enums)
 1. What is __OOP(Object Oriented Programming)__?
 1. What is the purpose of using variables prior to the constructor function and what term is used to refer to these variables?
 2. What are the main principles of OOP?